wp-plugins/boxers-and-swipers/readme.txt

 13. Settings of swipebox

 == Changelog ==

+= 2.29 =
+Changed the method of get to title.
+In the filter, slow down the timing of the script to the footer.
+Fixed the problem of with Gallerylink and Medialink.

 = 2.28 =
 Javascript and CSS will be loaded only to the required page.